rainlab/deploy-plugin/README.md

 You may use this plugin as a solution to upgrading your website to a newer version of October CMS, for example, if want to upgrade a v1 website to use v2.
 Always **take a complete site backup** before performing these steps.

-1. Install or upgrade to October CMS v2 locally on your machine
+1. Install or upgrade to the latest October CMS version locally on your machine
-2. Deploy the Beacon files to the v1 site you want to upgrade
+2. Deploy the Beacon files to the older site you want to upgrade
 3. The Deploy plugin will attempt to upgrade the site during its first deployment

 If you need support with this process, feel free to [send an email to the helpdesk](https://octobercms.com/contact).